couchbaselabs/iOS-Couchbase/README.md

 ## Building the Arciem Fork

 The following instructions can be used to build Mobile Couchbase for devices and simulators.
-This uses my forks of the necessary libraries, which have all been updated for Xcode 4 and iOS SDK 4.3.
-I have also eliminated the need to manually copy dependency files between the projects-- just make sure that the project directories are all siblings.
+This uses my forks of the necessary libraries as submodules, which have all been updated for Xcode 4 and iOS SDK 4.3.

 # Get the main repository